 The Ugandan CEQ Assessment demonstrates that fiscal policy in Uganda is equalizing and does not increase poverty.
-However, the redistributive impact is quite small, especially when compared with similar low-income countries such as Ethiopia and Tanzania and with the trend observed for 28 low-and middle-income countries (including Uganda).1 The small effect is primarily driven by low social
+However, the redistributive impact is quite small, especially when compared with similar low-income countries such as Ethiopia and Tanzania and with the trend observed for twenty-eight low- and middle-income countries (including Uganda).10 The small effect is primarily driven by low social spending (as a share of GDP), which in turn may be driven by low revenues from domestic collections and low revenues overall.

-1 Argentina (Rossignolo, 2016), Armenia (Younger and Khachatryan, 2016), Bolivia (Paz-Arauco et al., 2014), Brazil (Higgins and Pereira, 2014), Chile (Martinez-Aguilar et al., 2016), Colombia (Harker et al., 2016), Costa Rica (Sauma and Trejos, 2014), Dominican Republic (Aristy-Escuder et al., 2016), Ecuador (Llerena et al., 2015), El Salvador (Beneke, Lustig and Oliva, 2014), Ethiopia (Hill et al., 2016), Georgia (Cancho and Bondarenko, 2016), Ghana (Younger et al., 2015), Guatemala (Cabrera, Lustig and Moran, 2015), Honduras (Castañeda and Espino, 2015), Indonesia (Afkar et al., 2016), Iran (Enami, Lustig, and Taqdiri, 2016), Jordan (Alam et al., 2016), Mexico (Scott, 2014), Nicaragua (Cabrera and Moran, 2015), Peru (Jaramillo, 2014), Russia (Lopez-Calva et al., 2016), South spending (as a share of GDP), which in turn may be driven by low revenues from domestic collections and low revenues overall.
 Tax revenues in the year 2012/13 were just under 12 percent of GDP (provisional figures), lower than in Ethiopia and Tanzania, for example.
 At just over 12 percent, fiscal expenditures were also small (as a proportion of GDP), and the social expenditures that were executed at least partly to redistribute income accounted for approximately one-third of the total.

 Within the social expenditures, education and health had the largest effect in reducing national income inequality, achieving a reduction of 1.6 Gini points (education and health make up a reduction of about 1.0 and 0.6 Gini points each individually).
 These in-kind transfers also constituted the largest proportion of social expenditure (at 2.4 and 1.6 percent of GDP, respectively).
-Direct transfers have provided meaningful income to the poor but geographical coverage of these transfers is very limited and thus they have led only to a modest reduction in income inequality of 0.1 Gini points.
-Indirect subsidies of water, electricity and agricultural inputs had a negligible but equalizing redistributive impact in the period studied, reducing inequality by only 0.05 Gini points.
-On the tax side, Value Added Taxes (VAT) and excise taxes are neutral to slightly equalizing in distributive terms, in part due to their exemption schedule.
-Income taxes, which do not affect the poorest 50 percent of the population, help reduce inequality in disposable income by 1.2 Gini points.
+Direct transfers have provided meaningful income to the poor, but geographical coverage of these transfers is very limited and thus they have led only to a modest reduction in income inequality of 0.1 Gini points.
+Indirect subsidies of water, electricity, and agricultural inputs had a negligible, but equalizing redistributive impact in the period studied, reducing inequality by only 0.05 Gini points.
+On the tax side, VAT and excise taxes are neutral to slightly equalizing in distributive terms, in part due to their exemption schedule.
+Income taxes, which do